kafeijao/Kafe_CVR_Mods/BetterLipsync/README.md

 # Whether this mod will be changing the visemes or not.
 Enabled = true
 ```

-You have always two menu settings per override, the first one says whether it should override or not  the value (if it's
-false it will revert to the pickup's default value), the second one is the value you want to set.
-You can edit the
-configs in-game without any issues as it updates for all existing props in the scene.",

 You can use the `UI Expansion Kit` (very recommended), or by editing the the config config file located at
 `<game_folder>\UserData\MelonPreferences.cfg`.
 You can change the configs while the game and it will take effect as soon